James Saumarez, 4th Baron de Saumarez: Estates

+In 1869, he exercised his droit de retraite (right of redemption) to buy Saumarez Park and the Le Guet estate at Castel on the island of Guernsey, after his father, the third Baron, had put the property up for sale.
 He spent many years in developing Saumarez Park, including building a Japanese house and temple there.
 He acquired the temple in Japan, had it dismantled and shipped to Europe, then re-erected it on his Guernsey estate.
-In 1912 his portrait was painted by Thérèse Geraldy.
-He died at Saumarez Park in 1937, and was succeeded by his son, James.